grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Percy suddenly regretted her comment that they were out of fuel.
 She had accidentally given them a lever to extract whatever they wanted from her for this "docking fee."
 And extract they did.
 Based on her experience, she estimated that probably 15 percent of the price they quoted her was legitimate.
 The rest they would pocket.
 She asked them to wait while she retrieved a stack of coins from her cabin.

 They split the coins between them, barely even pretending that it was a legitimate transaction.
-With the coins stashed in their pocket, the depot men became very friendly.
+With the coins stashed in their pockets, the depot men became very friendly.
 "OK boss.
 You can get on your ship-to-ship and contact the docking control office.
-They'll give you a docking assignment, and turn the sonar beacon on for ya.
+They'll give you a dock assignment and turn the sonar beacon on for ya.
 If there's anything else we can help you with, you can ring us up on ship-to-ship as well."

 "Thanks so fuckin' much," said Percy.

-Percy followed them as they climbed back outside on the bridge.
+She followed them as they climbed back outside on the bridge.
 They puttered their little inflatable boat back to their small patrol sub.
 Percy could see them sharing a laugh between themselves even from the height of the _Prospect's_ sail.

 [//]: # (----- invisible character break)